Not in stock

-Recent years have seen an explosion of protest and concern about police brutality and repression—especially after long-held grievances in Ferguson, Missouri, erupted in months of violent protest following the police killing of Michael Brown.
-Among activists, journalists, and politicians, the conversation about how to respond and improve policing has focused on calls for enhancing police accountability, increasing police diversity, improving police training, and emphasizing community policing.
-Unfortunately, none of these is likely to produce results, because they fail to get at the core of the problem must be addressed: the nature of modern policing itself.
-“Broken windows” practices, the militarization of law enforcement, and the dramatic expansion of the police role over the last forty years have created a mandate for officers that must be rolled back.
+Recent years have seen an explosion of protest against police brutality and repression—most dramatically in Ferguson, Missouri, where longheld grievances erupted in violent demonstrations following the police killing of Michael Brown.
+Among activists, journalists, and politicians, the conversation about how to respond and improve policing has focused on accountability, diversity, training, and community relations.
+Unfortunately, these reforms will not produce results, either alone or in combination.
+The core of the problem must be addressed: the nature of modern policing itself.
+“Broken windows” practices, the militarization of law enforcement, and the dramatic expansion of the police’s role over the last forty years have created a mandate for officers that must be rolled back.

 “Deeply researched, but also vibrantly and accessibly written, The End of Policing is essential reading for anyone wishing to understand the dire state of policing today.
 Alex Vitale shows compellingly that as long as we ask the police to shore up a fundamentally unequal and dysfunctional social order, superficial ‘reforms’ won’t do much to help.
 And he offers concrete alternatives aimed at restoring communities and getting police out of the business of trying to contain social problems that they cannot—and should not—control.”

 “An extremely vital book on policing.
 Should be assigned at all police academies.
 If only the Philando Castile jurors had read this.”

 “Challenging standard accounts of how to reform policing, Alex Vitale argues that true safety demands directing resources away from police and prisons and towards economic development, education, and drug treatment.
 Urgent, provocative, and timely, The End of Policing will make you question most of what you have been taught to believe about crime and how to solve it.”